evergreen-ci/parsley/README.md

-# Parsley
+# Parsley 🌿

 Parsley is the UI for Evergreen's log viewer.
+It will eventually replace [Lobster](https://github.com/evergreen-ci/lobster).

 ## Table of Contents

 - [Getting Started](#getting-started)